OpenEvalProject/evals/manuscripts/elife-09832/v3/manuscript.md

 We do not know the structure of the Dna2 OB domain bound to the Rpa70 DBD-A and DBD-B domains, but the OB structure in intact Dna2 is consistent with a role in protein-protein interactions (Figure 4—figure supplement 1B), and the isolated OB domain polypeptide does not exhibit any DNA-binding in EMSA at concentrations up to 80 μM (Figure 4—figure supplement 1F).

-## Mechanism of Rpa displacement by Dna2
+### Mechanism of Rpa displacement by Dna2

 A common feature of proteins involved in Rpa-dependent processes is their ability to bind to Rpa, either directly or through accessory factors, and this is thought to form the basis for the displacement of Rpa from ssDNA (Fanning et al., 2006; Zou et al., 2006).
 Rpa displacement is best understood with the simian virus 40 (SV40) T antigen and related viral replication proteins, where T antigen-Rpa interactions allosterically modulate Rpa’s ssDNA affinity (Jiang et al., 2006; Loo and Melendy, 2004; Yuzhakov et al., 1999).
 Because Dna2 has been shown to displace Rpa from 5’ flap DNA (Stewart et al., 2008), we sought to address whether Dna2-Rpa interactions have an analogous, direct role in Rpa displacement, or whether they reflect a simple recruitment process that allows Dna2 to better compete with Rpa for ssDNA.

 We first confirmed that both the α1 helix and OB domain of Dna2 are required for the stimulation of the nuclease activity by Rpa.
-For this, we used a 5’ overhang substrate with a stem loop secondary structure that makes the Dna2 nuclease activity dependent on Rpa (5’SL
+For this, we used a 5’ overhang substrate with a stem loop secondary structure that makes the Dna2 nuclease activity dependent on Rpa (5’SL24) (Figure 5—figure supplement 1A).
+In keeping with the findings with the yeast Dna2△405N mutant, deletion of the Dna2 α1 helix reduced cleavage of the Rpa-coated 5’SL24 by a factor of ~2 compared to intact Dna2 (Figure 5A).
+The analogous experiment to address the importance of the OB domain was not possible, as the OB-deleted Dna2 is insoluble (not shown).
+We instead mutated three OB residues at positions corresponding to protein-protein contacts on the Rpa70 OBN domain (Figure 4—figure supplement 1B).
+As shown in Figure 5A, two of these mutations (I82A and R66E) synergized with α1 deletion and reduced 5’SL24 cleavage further, whereas the third (I110A) had no discernible effect.
+To rule out that these mutations do not affect the structural integrity of Dna2, we tested the Rpa-independent cleavage of the 5’(dT)24 substrate and found that it is not affected by neither the OB mutations nor the α1 deletion (Figure 5B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig5-v3.jpg)

 **Figure 5.:** (A) Cleavage of a 5’ stem-loop overhang substrate (15 nM) by wild type, α1-deleted, and OB mutant Dna2 in the presence of 15 nM Rpa.
 (B) Nuclease activity of the same set of enzymes as in (A), but using a 5’ (dT)24 overhang substrate in the absence of Rpa.
 (C) GST pull-down assay showing that α1OB and (dT)24 ssDNA bind to Rpa in a partially mutually exclusive manner.
 Protein and DNA concentrations are in μM, and the bar graph shows the quantitation of Rpa70 binding relative to the lane in the absence of DNA, which is set to 1.
 Error bars are standard deviations from three repetitions of each experiment.
 (D) The binding of α1 to the Rpa70N polypeptide is unaffected by (dT)8 ssDNA.
 GST pull-down assay and quantitation as in (C).
 (E) The binding of OB to the Rpa70AB polypeptide is abolished by (dT)8 ssDNA.
-GST pull-down assay and quantitation as in (C).DOI: http://dx.doi.org/10.7554/eLife.09832.013
+GST pull-down assay and quantitation as in (C).

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig5-figsupp1-v3.jpg)

 **Figure 5—figure supplement 1.:** (A) Cleavage of a 5’ overhang substrate that has a predicted 6 bp stem-loop secondary structure at the 5’ end of the ssDNA (5’ SL24).
 Dna2, at the indicated concentrations, failed to cleave 5’ SL24 (30 nM) appreciably under conditions where ~95% of the corresponding 5’ (dT)24 substrate was cleaved, irrespective of ATP.
 Addition of Rpa, at a stoichiometric amount to ssDNA, stimulated SL24 cleavage by over a factor of 20, but had only a modest effect on (dT)24 cleavage.
 In the presence of Rpa, the cleavage of the two substrates was within a factor of two, compared to being nearly two orders of magnitude apart in its absence.
 (B) Cleavage of a 178-nt long 5’ overhang substrate (80 nM) by Dna2 (20 nM).
 As with the shorter 5’ overhang substrates, ATP (1.3 mM) has only a minor stimulatory effect.
 Because mixed-sequence ssDNA of this length would invariably have some secondary structure (the lowest energy secondary structure, predicted by the UNAfold server (mfold.rna.albany.edu), is shown at bottom, right), cleavage is stimulated by Rpa (400 nM) as with the 5’ SL24 substrate.
-For this specific experiment, samples are quantified by integration of final products in the box.DOI: http://dx.doi.org/10.7554/eLife.09832.014
+For this specific experiment, samples are quantified by integration of final products in the box.

 We then addressed whether the α1 helix and OB domain play a direct role in Rpa displacement, which in principle can occur either through the allosteric destabilization of Rpa-ssDNA interactions as shown for T antigen, or through α1OB binding to an Rpa site that overlaps with or sterically hinders a ssDNA-binding site.
 We did not expect the isolated α1OB, in the absence of the DNA-affinity provided by the nuclease and helicase domains, to displace Rpa from ssDNA, as the affinities of the α1OB-Rpa and Rpa-ssDNA complexes differ by 5 orders of magnitude (Kd values of ∼12 μM and ∼100 pM, respectively).
 Instead, we reasoned that if α1OB has a role destabilizing Rpa-ssDNA interactions, then this should be reflected in ssDNA interfering with α1OB-Rpa association.
 As shown in Figure 5C, addition of (dT)24 substantially reduced Rpa binding to GST-α1OB (lanes 1 to 3), consistent with α1OB and ssDNA interacting with Rpa in a mutually exclusive manner.
 However, while one molar equivalent of (dT)24 reduced the bound Rpa by a factor of ∼4, the remaining Rpa was clearly above the background level of the GST-only reaction (lanes 4 and 5), suggesting that only one of the two Dna2-Rpa interactions is mutually exclusive with Rpa-ssDNA interactions.
 Consistent with this, addition of (dT)8 had no discernible effect on the binding of GST-α1 to Rpa70N (Figure 5D), whereas it eliminated the binding of GST-OB to Rpa70AB in a manner dependent on the stoichiometry of (dT)8 to Rpa70AB (Figure 5E).

 These findings indicate that the interaction between the Dna2 α1 helix and the Rpa OBN domain is a simple recruitment step, consistent with both of these elements being flexibly tethered to the remainder of their polypeptides and with their lack of ssDNA affinity.
 This simple recruitment would be important for Dna2 accessing ssDNA-bound Rpa, where the interaction between the Dna2 OB and Rpa DBD-A–DBD-B domains would not be initially available.
-The simple recruitment interaction would also increase the effective concentration of the Dna2 OB at the Rpa DBD-A–DBD-B, as they immediately follow the α1 helix and OBN domain, respectively (
+The simple recruitment interaction would also increase the effective concentration of the Dna2 OB at the Rpa DBD-A–DBD-B, as they immediately follow the α1 helix and OBN domain, respectively (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig6-v3.jpg)

 **Figure 6.:** (A) Schematic of the proposed mechanism of Dna2 displacing Rpa from a 5’ overhang DNA.
 Dna2 is shown as a hollow cylinder, except for its α1 helix and OB fold domains that are shown as a rectangle and circle, respectively.
 The label “nuc” marks the nuclease tunnel entrance into which the ssDNA would thread, and “hel2A” marks the helicase tunnel exit where the 5’ end of the ssDNA would end up after threading.
 (B) Schematic illustrating that at a 3’ overhang DNA, Dna2-Rpa interactions do not result in a free ssDNA end that can thread into the Dna2 tunnel.
 (C) Nuclease-dead Dna2 (D278A) displaces Rpa from 5’- but not 3’ overhang DNA.
 The overhang consists of (dT)26 and the DNA is conjugated to streptavidin (shown by “S”) through a biotin group at the end of the duplex.
 Column graph showing quantitation of Rpa32 plots the molar ratio relative to the reaction lacking Dna2 for each DNA substrate (lanes 2, 3 for 5’ overhang DNA, and lanes 5 and 6 for 3’ overhang DNA), or relative to lane 1 for the comparison of Rpa loading onto 5’- and 3’-overhang DNA.
 Quantitation of relative Dna2 loading is similarly shown in the last column graph.
-Error bars are standard deviations from three repetitions of each experiment.DOI: http://dx.doi.org/10.7554/eLife.09832.015
+Error bars are standard deviations from three repetitions of each experiment.

 This juxtaposition would then increase the probability of DBD-A–DBD-B transiently associating with OB and dissociating from ssDNA.
 This is plausible, because while the DNA affinity of DBD-A–DBD-B (~50 nM Kd) is substantially higher than its Dna2 affinity, those of the individual DBD-A (2 μM Kd) and DBD-B (20 μM Kd) are not, and as with the intact Rpa heterotrimer, they are thought to associate with and dissociate from DNA sequentially (Arunkumar et al., 2005; Fan and Pavletich, 2012; Fanning et al., 2006).
 By itself, the transient displacement of DNA from DBD-A–DBD-B will not lead to the release Rpa from ssDNA.
 However, because the DBDA–DBDB is at the 5’ end of the Rpa-DNA complex (Bochkarev et al., 1997; Fan and Pavletich, 2012), and the Dna2 OB domain is next to the nuclease tunnel entrance, the transiently free 5’ end of the DNA will be well-placed to start threading through the nuclease tunnel (Figure 6A).
 The threading process then should be able to completely dissociate the already weakened Rpa-DNA complex (Figure 6A).
 At a 3’ end of DNA, by contrast, the transient dissociation of DBD-A–DBD-B from DNA will expose an internal ssDNA lacking an end that can be trapped by the Dna2 tunnel, and DBD-A–DBD-B will revert to their DNA-bound state (Figure 6B).